MilkeeyCat/ddnet_protocol/docs/msg_game.md

 } DDNetPickupWeapon;
 ```

-regular weapons only see also `DDNetWeapon` for special weapons
+Regular weapons only.
+See also `DDNetWeapon` for special weapons.
+These
-these weapons can be picked up
-kill messages can contain more weapons
+weapons can be picked up.
+Kill messages can contain more weapons.

 # DDNetEmoticon